Irish revolutionary period: Overview

 Home Rule seemed certain in 1910 when the Irish Parliamentary Party (IPP) under John Redmond held the balance of power in the British House of Commons.
 The third Home Rule Bill was introduced in 1912.
-Unionist resistance was immediate, with the formation of the Ulster Volunteers (UVF).
-In turn, the Irish Volunteers were established in 1913 to oppose them and prevent the UVF introduction of self-government in Ulster.
+Unionist resistance was immediate, with the formation of the Ulster Volunteers (UVF); this in turn spurred nationalists to establish their own militant organisation, the Irish Volunteers.
 The Dublin lock-out in the same year led to creation of the Irish Citizen Army.

 In September 1914, two months after the First World War broke out, the UK Parliament passed the Government of Ireland Act 1914, known as the Home Rule Act, to establish self-government for Ireland, but the act was suspended for the duration of the war.
 Irish nationalist leaders and the IPP under Redmond supported Ireland's participation in the British war effort, in the belief that it would ensure implementation of Home Rule after the war.
 A core of leaders within the Irish Volunteers were against this decision, but the majority of the men left to form the National Volunteers, some of whom enlisted in Irish regiments of the New British Army, the 10th and 16th (Irish) Divisions, the counterparts of the unionist 36th (Ulster) Division.
 Before the war ended, Britain made two concerted efforts to implement Home Rule, one in May 1916 and again with the Irish Convention during 1917–1918, but nationalists and unionists were unable to agree to terms for the temporary or permanent exclusion of Ulster from its provisions.